 City Councilmember John Duran’s speculation on Facebook that the two men who died Sunday in an apartment building on Hacienda Place were gay men partying with illicit drugs has outraged their friends and family members.

 Sheriffs have not yet released names of the men or whether the drugs were laced with fentanyl,” Duran said in his Facebook post on Monday.
-“But my gut is telling me – these 2 guys were having a good time yesterday and decided to party with blow or meth.
-They both expected to get up today and go

 The men were Vaughn Frederick York, 53, who is African-America and was found dead in a room at 1130 Hacienda Place, just north of Holloway, along with Devon Jacob Lopez-Bergman, 21, a young Hispanic man.
 York’s profile on Facebook identifies him as an executive chef at NBC Universal and as a private chef.
 For 10 years he was a regional chef for Wolfgang Puck Catering.
 York was originally from Westchester County, New York.

 The LA County Coroner’s Office has yet to determine the cause of death, however a message from the West Hollywood Sheriff’s Station to City Council members said it was suspected to be a drug overdose.